 A VoIP dialer is software that enables automated VoIP calls, commonly used in call centers and marketing campaigns.

-What is the difference between IP PBX and VoIP gateway?
+What is the difference between an IP PBX and a VoIP gateway?

 An IP PBX manages internal VoIP calls within a company, while a VoIP Gateway connects traditional phone systems to VoIP networks.